sfdx-isv/sfdx-falcon-template/README.md

 # SFDX-Falcon 2GP Project Template

-This template is a starting point for Salesforce DX projects building a managed second-generation package (2GP).
+This template is a starting point for a Salesforce DX project building a managed second-generation package (2GP).

 ## Getting Started